 Founder and CEO

 Mora Fernández is an artivist, survivor, consultant, and advocate for survivors of sexual and domestic violence dedicated to fighting to end child sexual abuse.
 She is the Founder and CEO of La Casa Mandarina AC where she created the first Sexual Violence Advocacy Program in Mexico City.
 As a survivor of sexual abuse and commercial sexual exploitation in her childhood, Mora has dedicated her personal and professional life to advocate for women and children from the most vulnerable communities.
 She has worked hard to give voice to victims by using her leadership position and her testimony as a survivor to break the silence of this epidemic.
-For 20 years, Mora has worked, nationally and internationally, creating innovative care and prevention projects dedicated to promoting nonviolence and the rights of children, women, indigenous communities and undocumented immigrants in a variety of diverse contexts and communities She has also worked with key decision-makers, partners and stakeholders of all kinds –from grassroots organizations to state ministers-international agencies, NGO´s and feminist groups and networks.
+For 21 years, Mora has worked, nationally and internationally, creating innovative care and prevention projects dedicated to promoting nonviolence and the rights of children, women, indigenous communities and undocumented immigrants in a variety of diverse contexts and communities She has also worked with key decision-makers, partners and stakeholders of all kinds –from grassroots organizations to state ministers-international agencies, NGO´s and feminist groups and networks.
 Mora combines her work with her passion for cultural diversity while traveling around the world facilitating workshops and lectures on the use of ARTivism to heal trauma and create a social transformation.
-From 2014 to 2020, Mora was member of FORCE: upsetting rape culture a Baltimorean art collective best known for the Monument Quilt, a collection of 3000+ quilt squares with stories from survivors of sexual and domestic violence displayed 50 times in 34 different cities of the United States and Mexico.
+Since 2014, Mora is a member of FORCE: upsetting rape culture a Baltimorean art collective best known for the Monument Quilt, a collection of 3000+ quilt squares with stories from survivors of sexual and domestic violence displayed 50 times in 34 different cities of the United States and Mexico.
 Mora also co-stars and co-produces Secret Survivors México: using the theater to break the silence a performance presenting six survivors of child sexual abuse telling their own story on the stage.
 In 2018, Mora was awarded the Honorable Mention of the Hermila Galindo Award 2018 granted by the Human Rights Commission of Mexico City for her work and career as an advocate for women and girls.
 In 2014, she was awarded for her fight for rights of women and children in New York and India.
 Mora received her master’s degree in International Cooperation and Social Development from Universidad de Santiago de Compostela, Spain and a bachelor's degree in Social Communications from Universidad Iberoamericana in Mexico City -Academic Excellence Award-.
 Mora has specialized in sexual and domestic violence in New York City where, from 2013 to 2018, she was a co-leader of Project Envision NYCn a collective aimed at preventing sexual violence.
 Mora is an extremely passionate traveler, an amateur sculptor and an excellent dancer born in Mexico City but a citizen of the world.
 She loves coffee, trees and butterflies, watches soccer and plays domino.
 She is a fan of Mafalda and The Little Prince.
 Her dream is to travel around Mexico riding in a 1970 Kombi, listening to Janis Joplin, Bebe and Café Tacuba with her ingenious nephew, her creative niece and Justino José, her crazy little service dog.
+Mora is obssessed with maps.

 Director of Care

-Erika (she/hers) is a Psychologist graduated from the National Autonomous University of Mexico (UNAM).
+Erika (she/hers) is a psychotherapist graduated from the National Autonomous University of Mexico (UNAM).
 Since 2002, she has collaborated with diverse institutions dedicated to ending sexual and gender-based violence.
 She is the Director of Care at La Casa Mandarina AC an independent and itinerant Mexican non-profit organization devoted to end sexual violence, break the silence and heal trauma through ARTivism.
 Her goal is building a more just and peaceful society.
 Since 2003, she has devoted to her private practice providing psychotherapy to women survivors of sexual abuse and, in 2009, she focused her work on the most vulnerable population, which are children.
 In 2006, she extended her private practice to hospitals providing psychotherapy and working with an interdisciplinary health team.
 Erika is a speaker and facilitator on prevention and detection of child sexual abuse, trauma, crisis intervention, sexual, domestic and dating violence around Mexico.
 Her work has been highly satisfactory as she has witnessed the positive evolution and improvement of the quality of life of the people she serves.

 Director of Advocacy